 Add the powdered sugar one cup at a time and blend until well combined.

 If you are looking for an “authentic” stovetop caramel icing, that works with this cake too.
-I just find them a little bit tricky.
-My favorite caramel icing is from That Susan Williams.
+See my caramel Bundt cake recipe for my favorite caramel icing.

 Assembling the spice cake